-We are always told to eat our vegetables, but what if some vegetables just aren’t that great for us?
-Although this is a list of unhealthy vegetables, a vegetable from the earth is still a whole food that contains vitamins and minerals and has unique healing properties — but sometimes there are just much healthier options out there.
+We are always told to eat our vegetables, but what if some veggies actually aren’t that great for us?
+Although this is a list of less-healthy veggies, a vegetable from the earth is still a whole food that contains plenty of vitamins and minerals and has unique healing properties — but sometimes there are just healthier options out there.

 Potato: more starch than vegetable

 According to the Canadian Biotechnology Action Network, more than 80 per cent of the grain corn grown in Canada is genetically modified.
 GM corn can result in major sensitivities, hormonal changes and changes within the digestive tract.

 In fact, it's one of the most common food allergens in North America and is still fed to cows to fatten them up and help create a marbling affect in meat.

 Bell peppers: nightshades not good for joint issues

 Peppers contain the alkaloid and solanine, which can disrupt nerve function and lead to twitching, convulsing and trembling.
 Bell peppers also pose a problem for joint health.

 This vegetable is also not recommended for people with rheumatoid arthritis, osteoarthritis or people with any joint issues.